sudheera96/Group-4--Hunt-game/SaiKrishna_worklog.md

 # Half Day 3.
 1. According to meeting on the half day 2.
 I had a clear approach about my task which was schedule managment.

-2. As per  work Breakdown Structure categories created we started working on initating as discussion in the meeting .
+2. As per  work Breakdown Structure categories created we started working on initating as discussion in the meeting.
 I came to an approach is how much time is required to each member respective to their roles and hours are allocted as per sprint wise in a week.

 3. https://github.com/sudheera96/Group-4--Hunt-game/commit/7a2e923a768bf0aa17aaaad3205bb371c24d5109